PSIndLLC/mod_psldap/README.md

 In addition, the powerful capabilities to transform the content have been further leveraged to download other formats supporting import into other contact management solutions.

-For history of this module, review the ChangeLog file.
-The latest version of this module can be acquired at http://www.psind.com/projects/mod_psldap/
+For a more complete history of changes to this Apache module, review the [ChangeLog file](https://github.com/PSIndLLC/mod_psldap/blob/master/ChangeLog.md).

 ## Features